-Enviror nmental Issue Area: Potentially Significant Impact Less than Significant with Mitigation Incorporated Less Than Significant Impact No Impact Where a air poll Would available, the significance criteria ution control district may be relie the project: established by t d upon to make t he applicable air he following det quality managen erminations. nent district or a) Conflict with or obstruct implementation of the applicable air quality plan? b) Result in a cumulatively considerable net increase of any criteria pollutant for which the project region is non-attainment under an applicable federal or state ambient air quality standard? c) Expose sensitive receptors to substantial pollutant concentrations? d) Result in other emissions (such as those leading to odors adversely affecting a substantial number of people?
+Enviror nmental Issue Area: Potentially Significant Impact Less than Significant with Mitigation Incorporated Less Than Significant Impact No Impact air poll available, the significance criteria ution control district may be relie the project: nent district or a) Conflict with or obstruct implementation of the applicable air quality plan? b) Result in a cumulatively considerable net increase of any criteria pollutant for which the project region is non-attainment under an applicable federal or state ambient air quality standard? c) Expose sensitive receptors to substantial pollutant concentrations? d) Result in other emissions (such as those leading to odors adversely affecting a substantial number of people?